timmcginley/Agile/Concepts/AgilePrototype/README.md

 >An Agile Prototype is a 'hot' replaceable design system that can integrate with other systems to create a 'complete' design.
 Agile Prototypes have different development stages.
 They operate within specific [gene system spaces]

-Agile Prototypes therefore need to be:
+Agile Prototypes (AP)s therefore need to be:
 * [Isomorphic](https://en.wikibooks.org/wiki/Systems_Theory/Isomorphic_Systems)
 * Clearly Bounded
 * Transportable